 Plan for Success

-Based on the identified lagging skills and unsolved problems, an individualized plan is created by the Special Education Teacher in conjunction with the student and the Board Certified Behavior Analyst (BCBA).
-The Plan for Success identifies specific proactive strategies and reactive strategies which aid in the problem solving and learning throughout the day.
+Based on the identified lagging skills and unsolved problems, an individualized plan is created by the Special Education Teacher in conjunction with the student and the clinical staff.
+The Plan for Success identifies specific proactive strategies and reactive strategies which aid in problem solving and learning throughout the day.